Bedervale: Heritage listing

 Bedervale homestead, flanking wings and two storey barn, all set around a central courtyard constitutes one of the most outstanding groups of rural buildings dating from New South Wales' colonial phase of development.
 It was designed by John Verge in 1836 and finished about 1842 for Captain John Coghill, an early pastoralist and MLC.
-The house has been in the ownership of the Maddrell family and descendants for over 120 years.
+The house remained in the ownership of the Maddrell family and descendants for over 120 years.
 The house contains original furniture and furnishings making it a rare and important intact collection in their original setting.